zeynahgomez/Zeynahgomez/README.md

 👩‍💻Demonstrating Adaptability

-⭐Adaptability is crucial in the tech industry where new tools and methodologies frequently emerge.
+🖥️Adaptability is crucial in the tech industry where new tools and methodologies frequently emerge.
 A strong commitment to learning means being open to change and willing to step outside one’s comfort zone.
 This is shown by:

 ✨Learning New Technologies: Actively pursuing knowledge about new programming languages or software frameworks that are relevant to one’s job role.